-To be able to get a fit for the relationship of $npmi(S^F; S^G) = f(\overline{d_F}, b_F, \beta_F)$, we used Gaussian Process Regression (GPR) [?] to fit 40 training data points and achieved a root mean square error (RMSE) of 0.06 with the values ranging between [0,35] (Fig. 6d).
-5 separate data points were used as test set and an RMSE of 0.07 was acheieved (Fig. 6d), see SI for more details).
-The regression learning is performed using 10 fold cross-validation to protect against overfitting.
+To be able to get a fit for the relationship of $npmi(S^F; S^G) = f(\overline{d_F}, b_F, \beta_F)$ , we used Gaussian Process Regression (GPR) [?] to fit 40 training data points and achieved a root mean square error (RMSE) of 0.60 with the values ranging between [0,100] (Fig. 6d).
+We used five separate data points as a test set and achieved an RMSE of 0.47 was achieved (Fig. 6d), see SI for more details).
+We performed regression learning is performed using a ten-fold cross-validation to protect against overfitting.
 This toy model represents a conceptual theoretical framework limited to the small sample space available.
 It shows that the amount of leaked data from functional genomics experiments can be estimated without the need of performing time-consuming genotyping calculation.